hyperledger-labs/perun-doc/source/concepts/protocols_funding_withdrawal.rst

 must be sent by the participant that proposed the channel and the proposee must wait for it.

-Since the update on the parent channel redistributes the funds according to the final update on the sub-channel which was signed by both the participants; it is automatically accepted without the requesting for approval from the user.

 .. image:: ../_generated/concepts/settle_withdraw_sub.svg
   :align: Center
   :alt: Image not available

-If a sub-channel was not finalized through off-chain transaction, then the balances will have been withdrawn back in the parent ledger channel, when the parent ledger channel was concluded on the blockchain.
+If a sub-channel was not finalized through off-chain transaction or settling it through off-chain update fails, then it must finalized and settled on the blockchain.
 See :ref:`settling_on_the_blockchain` section in settle phase for more details.

 Virtual channel
 ===============